 |

-- Phone number: For corporate-owned devices, your full phone number can be seen.
+- Phone number: For University devices, your full phone number can be seen.
 For personal BYOD devices, just the last four digits of your phone number are visible to your organization.

 - Device storage space